Coachella music festival releases 2023 dates

 Mark your calendars and get your flower crowns ready.

 The dates for next year’s Coachella music festival have been released.
-Weekend one will take place April 14 through April 16.
-Weekend two is the following weekend, April 21 through the 23.
+Weekend 1 will take place April 14 through April 16.
+Weekend 2 is the following weekend, April 21 through 23.

 If you want to take advantage of the presale, there are some things to keep in mind.
 There is a four pass limit per person for each weekend.
 There is a limit of two camping sites and one companion camping parking pass per order.
 Campers must have a festival pass.